adamchainz/django-perf-rec/README.rst

 YAML file.
 If they are different, an assertion failure will be raised, failing the test.
 Magic!

+The queries and keys are 'fingerprinted', replacing information that seems variable with `#` and `...`.
+This is done to avoid spurious failures when e.g. primary keys are different, random data is used, new columns are added to tables, etc.

-Just check the YAML file in alongside your test and you have unbreakable performance with much better information about any regressions compared to ``assertNumQueries``.
+If you check the YAML file in along with your tests, you'll have unbreakable performance with much better information about any regressions compared to ``assertNumQueries``.
 If you are fine with the changes from a failing test, just remove the file and rerun the test to regenerate it.

-We also have an `introductory blog post <https://tech.yplanapp.com/2016/09/26/introducing-django-perf-rec/>`_ that says a little more about why we made it.
+For more information, see our `introductory blog post <https://tech.yplanapp.com/2016/09/26/introducing-django-perf-rec/>`_ that says a little more about why we made it.